Want a better way to involve parents in their student's education? Now you can provide parent access.

 1 Send Home Information

 Send a letter to parents that explains how to log in from home through the Kids A-Z interactive learning environment.
 The letter also explains how parents can monitor their student's activity.
+Letters can be downloaded for the class either as a single pdf file, or as a zip file containing individual pdf files for each student.

 Login above to download the letter to parents.